physcodestyle/official-website/src/content/longread/2017-10-22-kak-obratitsya-v-studencheskuyu-polikliniku.en.md

+---
+language: 'en'date: 1508630400
+filename: 'kak-obratitsya-v-studencheskuyu-polikliniku'
+type: 'longread'
+aim: 'all'
+title: 'How to Apply to the Student Clinic'
+description: 'We tell you how to pass fluorography without any hassle, do vaccinations and spend a minimum of time visiting hospitals'
+images:
+- src: '/images/student-hospital.jpg'
+  alt: 'How to Apply to the Student Clinic'
+  type: 'image'
+updatedAt: 1568360578
+materialType: 'longread'
+---
 All students ever need help or a doctor’s advice.
 We tell you how to pass fluorography without any hassle, do vaccinations and spend a minimum of time visiting hospitals.

 Registration: All students and post-graduate students of the full-time Department over 18 years can apply to the clinic.
 Including foreigners.
 To be assigned to the student clinic you need to register.
 To gain a foothold need to get a card and go to a doctor.
 You need to come to the reception with a passport, a policy of compulsory health insurance (CHI), SNILS and a student ticket.
 Report the transition to the old clinic is not necessary.
 Foreign citizens in the absence of the CHI policy can only use the office of paid services.